kBRAINX/blog/README.md

 ![Home](./public/images/filter2.png)

-And the last we have a admin view to Admins
+And the last we have an admin view to Admins

 #### Dashboard